 Additional offenses will be considered an act of insubordination.
-S student that refuses to comply with a request to surrender their cell phone by any member of the staff or administrator, will also be considered insubordinate.
+Students that refuse to comply with a request to surrender their cell phone by any member of the staff or administrator, will also be considered insubordinate.
 Insubordination can result in detention, suspension, assigned volunteers hours, and/or a disorderly fine.